-For the years ended December 31, 2015 and 2014, no single customer represented 10% or more of our revenues.
-Recurring revenue distributed across a network of approximately 2,300 customers approximated \$4,200,000 for the year ended December 31, 2015.
+For the years ended December 31, 2016 and 2015, no single customer represented 10% or more of our net revenues from continuing operations.

 Intellectual Property

 We acquired certain intellectual properties by acquisition, including but not limited to, Patent No. D569, 279, titled "Thermostat."
 Patent No. D569279 issued by the USPTO in May 2008 was granted on the ornamental design of a thermostat device and will expire in May of 2022.
 The expiration of this patent could allow third parties to launch competing products.
 While we viewed this patent as valuable, we do not view any single patent as material to the Company as a whole.